Pediatric Orthopedic Surgeons treating a Humerus Fracture

 Why choose the Doctors at Medical City Children’s Orthopedics and Spine Specialists

 Every year, hundreds of children, teens, and young adults with fractures of all sorts and levels of complexity are treated by the orthopedic and fracture experts at Medical City Children’s Orthopedics and Spine Specialists.
-We have offices in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX.
-Our expertise in children permits precise diagnosis of illnesses affecting the growing musculoskeletal system as well as the development of efficient treatment plans.
+We have offices in Dallas Arlington, Flower Mound, Frisco, and McKinney, TX.
+Our expertise in children permits precise diagnosis of illnesses affecting the growing musculoskeletal system and the development of efficient treatment plans.
 Orthopedic injuries that require immediate medical attention but are not severe enough to warrant emergency room care are treated by our orthopedic specialists.

 ____________________